Dr. Condoleezza Rice, Former U.S. Secretary of State:

 Engaging and Preparing Students for a Globalized Workforce

 During this workshop presented by the World Affairs Council of Pittsburgh, educators will receive an overview of global trends that will affect students' futures.
 They will also have the opportunity to hear from international business and nonprofit leaders regarding the "soft skills" and "hard skills" vital for success in the workplace.
 World Affairs Council and other resources will be shared with participants.

 The Summer Seminar on Global Issues is designed to help students understand and think critically about their world—and the various issues, connections, and perspectives within it.
 Through a mix of classroom instruction, experiential learning activities, and discussions with experts, participants will strengthen their understanding of overarching global issues and how these issues shape the world around them.

 International Affairs Education Programs

-The mission of the International Affairs Education Program is to promote, among secondary school students and teachers in the region:
+The mission of the Global Education Initiative actively engages secondary school students and educators across the region to promote:

 Today’s students will grow up as citizens of a global power and participants in an increasingly global marketplace.
 They need to understand and think critically about their world—and the diverse cultures, perspectives, and interests comprising that world.
 Teachers turn to the World Affairs Council for access to educational programs that keep pace with the events and issues that shape our futures.